 There are a number of indoor renovation projects to help with which are mostly carpentry-related.
 I could also use assistance with organizing several rooms.
 I moved from a house that had more space and still need to organize, box up and donate a lot of things.

 I've got all necessary tools, but you should have your own work gloves and paint clothes.

-Volunteers are provided with a private room (queen bed, smart tv, built-in usb ports, sitting area) and bathroom.
-There is wifi and a comfortable shared living area.
+Workawayers are provided with a private bedroom and bathroom, and prepare your own meals in a small guest kitchen.
+There is wifi, a smart tv and dvd collection for your use.
 Smoking is not allowed anywhere on the property.
-Breakfast, lunch and dinner are provided (apart from special dietary requirements).
+Groceries are provided (apart from special dietary requirements).
 Sorry, no pets.
-I also ask volunteers to clean their room prior to leaving, leaving it in the same condition as they found it.
+Please note that workawayers are asked to clean the kitchen and their room prior to leaving, leaving it in the same condition as they found it.

-Note: T-Mobile is the only phone service that gets reception here, so if your phone is on a different network you'd need to plan to use a wifi-based app like WhatsApp to make phone calls.
-I've found that putting a phone in wifi calling mode takes up too much bandwidth, though you could use that if you only turn on wifi calling when you are making a call
+Phone Service: T-Mobile is the only phone service that gets reception here, so if your phone is on a different network you'd need to plan to use wifi calling or a wifi-based app like WhatsApp for phone calls.

 Limited internet access